felixendres/rgbdslam_v2/README.md

 # Further Help ##################################################################

-1. If you are located in Germany and get errors loading the saved ply files into meshlab, try switching to U.S. locale or replace the decimal point with a comma in your .ply file
+If you are located in Germany and get errors loading the saved ply files into meshlab, try switching to U.S. locale or replace the decimal point with a comma in your .ply file
-2. To speed up compile times consider to use "export ROS_PARALLEL_JOBS=-j<#cpus>" before rosmake, but you should have lots of memory as gcc may take up to 2GB for four parallel jobs.

 If you have questions regarding installation or usage of RGBDSLAM please refer to http://answers.ros.org/questions/?tags=RGBDSLAM For further questions, suggestions, corrections of this README or to submit patches, please contact Felix Endres (endres@informatik.uni-freiburg.de).

-Apart from this manual, detailed code documentation can be created using rosdoc ("rosrun rosdoc rosdoc rgbdslam"), which will create a "doc" folder in your current directory.
+Apart from this manual, code documentation can be created using rosdoc ("rosrun rosdoc rosdoc rgbdslam"), which will create a "doc" folder in your current directory.